journal-club/wiki-data/fests/atmos/linefollower.md

 7. The participants are solely responsible for the safety of their robots and equipment.
 The organisers are not responsible for any incidents/accidents caused by participants or their equipment.
 8. Potential difference between any two points at any time during competition cannot exceed 24V.
 We understand that a battery rated at 24V can exceed by few volts when fully charged.
 # General Format :
 The competition itself, is open to all.
-It generallyy has two rounds.
+It generally has two rounds.
 ## Round 1
 The robot should follow a given line path on the ground without wandering off the track in the shortest time.
 The robot is free to take a pre-programmed path.
 ## Round 2